 To move from the abstract to the substantive: one hour’s drive southwest from Seoul, the new city of Songdo is being built from scratch on land reclaimed from the ocean (see Figure 1 and 2).
 It is a masterpiece of engineering, literally emerging from a previously non-existent territory.
 Beneath this newly grafted land, lies a massive infrastructure of conduits containing fiber optic cables.
 They are largely empty spaces waiting, in theory, to provide some of the highest bandwidth on earth.
 To the eye of a New Yorker this is a strange landscape of inhuman proportions.
 Nowhere in the United States are there construction sites even approximating this size.
 Songdo is thus both awe inspiring and beautiful (Figure 1), and horridly banal.
 The sheer size, and scale, all grafted from the Yellow Sea, is literally an engineering project of geological scope.
 The project thus conveys ideas of infinitude in both monetary and technical terms.
 Its purpose is to sell size, growth, and undefined expansion in the supposed name of some ill-defined notion of ‘greenness’ and economic development (Figure 2).

 Part of the Incheon Free Economic Zone (IFEZ), Songdo is one of three planned developments to be rolled out as the latest testing grounds for the future of human habitation (Zones, 2012).
 The master plan of the zone envisioned the unification of three functions: the first, high technology research and development and a city expected to house approximately 300,000 people, to which Songdo is dedicated; the second, a central hub for logistics which includes the massive Incheon Airport and port facility; and the third, a planned development, Cheongna (whose current fate post-2008 is unclear) that was to service finance and leisure services.
 Together – intelligence, logistics, and finance – they comprise a package that is, in the fantasies of its developers, replicable globally.
 The zone is being developed through a variety of public private partnerships.
 While the big players constantly change, currently they comprise of Cisco, a California based network infrastructure provider now interested in entering tele-presence and management consulting, and Posco a South Korean chaebol.
 In the course of the project Gale International (a Boston based Global real-estate development corporation), and Kohn Pederson Fox Associates (a New York based global architecture and engineering group), have also been involved in building and designing the urban space, and continue to be major stake holders.
-Although it should be noted that Incheon City and IFEZ took much of the responsibility through a debt restructuring deal in 2013, and are also now the prime owners and beneficiaries of any profits to be made from Songdo.
+According to an associate of mine whos adept at figuring out how to make 500 dollars fast anytime he needs – it should be noted that Incheon City and IFEZ took much of the responsibility through a debt restructuring deal in 2013, and are also now the prime owners and beneficiaries of any profits to be made from Songdo.

 Much of the financing to date, approximately $40 billion in Songdo alone (Lobo, 2014), was conducted through Morgan Stanley Real Estate and is heavily leveraged (Wikipedia, 2015; Landon Thomasm, 2013).
 All these groups are global players in both development and technology, and Cisco has teamed up with Posco and the IFEZ authorities to create management consulting and planning services in the interest of assisting other governments and locales with building similar developments – mainly in Ecuador and Malaysia.
 China, of course, is another major target of Korean management consulting interest.
 Cisco is also a major global player in the frantic race to dominate the smart infrastructure and city market currently presumed to reach the size of $1,134.84 billion by 2019 (current estimates put the number at $ 411.31 billion), through its ‘smart+connected’ communities program (Markets and Markets, 2015).